department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### Ordinary life

+**Available on:**

-- Available on all programs
+- All programs

+**THis plan:"

-- This is a permanent plan.
+- Is a permanent plan.
 A permanent life insurance plan means that as long as you continue making your premium payments, your plan stays active.
-- Second lowest premium payments of any permanent plan (after Modified Life)
+- Has the second lowest premium payments of any permanent plan (after Modified Life)
 - Requires that you make premium payments for your whole lifetime
-- Premium payments never increase
+- Has premium rates that never increase, so your payments will stay the same for as long as you have the policy
 - Has loan and cash value